The Building Blocks of Your Puppy’s Diet

 • Guaranteed analysis of specific nutrients

-• Nutritional adequacy statement, which tells the type and pet life stage the product is suited for
+• Nutritional adequacy statement, which tells the type and the dog’s life stage the product is suited for

 • List of all ingredients in descending order by weight, including water